 Can a preferred AV partner support recurring clients and repeat events?

 Yes.
-Repeat workflows often improve setup speed and consistency because room profiles, client preferences, and show files are already documented.
+Repeat workflows speed setup and improve consistency because room profiles, client preferences, show files, lighting cues, and prior production notes are already documented.
+Common across investor meetings, board offsites, monthly speaker series, and seasonal galas.

 Can an AV partner help with technical packets and planning documentation?

 Yes.
-Support can include equipment lists, room power requirements, signal flow notes, staffing assumptions, and show-day timing requirements for planners.
+Support can include venue capability sheets, equipment lists, room power and rigging requirements, signal flow notes, staffing assumptions, and timing requirements that planners can drop into their own playbooks.

 When do installation projects and event support overlap?

-Overlap is common when a venue is upgrading systems while continuing live bookings.
-Coordinating install phases with event operations helps avoid service disruption.
+Overlap is common when a venue is upgrading house AV (new ceiling speakers, control system, displays) while continuing live bookings.
+Phasing the install around event load-ins, working off-hours, and using rental gear to cover transition periods avoids service disruption.

 When is full-service support the better choice for venue programs?